 Termination.
 The shareholder agreement will terminate in relation to a Minority Holder upon such Minority Holder ceasing to hold equity instruments in us.
 The shareholder agreement will terminate in relation to all parties upon (i) written notice of termination by Knilo InvestCo or (ii) Knilo InvestCo (or its affiliates) ceasing to hold an interest in us.

 Stock Exchange Listing

-We have applied to list the ADSs on Nasdaq under the trading symbol "OLK."
+Our ADSs are listed on The Nasdaq Global Market under the symbol "OLK".

 Transfer Agent and Registrar of Shares